BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_1_Sending_a_Transaction_to_a_Multisig.md

 ```
 The `pubkey` address (`0367c4f666f18279009c941e57fab3e42653c6553e5ca092c104d1db279e328a28`) is what's required.

-This process needs to be undertaken for _every_ address from a machine other than the one where the multisig is being buil.
+This process needs to be undertaken for _every_ address from a machine other than the one where the multisig is being built.
 Obviously, if some third-party is creating the address, then the full publickey will need to be sent for _every_ address.

+> **WARNING:** Bitcoin's use of public-key hashes as addresses, instead of public keys, actually represents an additional layer of security.
+Thus, sending a public key slightly increases the vulnerability of the associated address, for some far-future possibility of a compromise of the elliptic curve.
+You shouldn't worry about having to occasionally send out a public key for a usage such as this, but you should be aware that the public-key hashes represent security, and so plain Bitcoin addresses should be used whenever possible.

 ### Create the Address